cnabio/duffle/docs/101-bundle-json.md

 - Version MUST be a [SemVer2](https://semver.org) string

 Fields that do not match this specification _should_ cause failures.

+## Informational Metadata

+The following fields are informational pieces of metadata designed to convey additional information about a bundle, but not to be used as identification for a bundle:

+- `description`: A short description of a bundle
+- `keywords`: A list of keywords
+- `maintainers`: A list of maintainers, where each maintainer may have the following:
+  - `name`: Maintainer name
+  - `email`: Matainer's email
+  - `url`: URL to relevant maintainer information

 *TODO:* `bundle.json` probably requires a few more top-level fields, such as something about who published it, and something about the license, as well as a bundle api version.
 A decision on this is deferred until after the PoC